Alprostadil Urethral Suppository

-ALPROSTADIL (al PROS ta dil) is a natural protein.
-It is used to treat erectile dysfunction (ED).
+ALPROSTADIL (al PROS ta dil) is used to treat erectile dysfunction (ED).
 This medicine helps to create and maintain an erection.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 COMMON BRAND NAME(S): Muse